AndrewLawrence/dCVnet/README.md

 <a name="fn3"><sup>3</sup></a> Double cross-validation is also called
 *nested* or *nested-loop* cross-validation.

-With stable models with enough data the optimism which nested-CV addresses can be negligible.
-However, nested cross-validation is particularly important with smaller datasets and demonstrating internal validity without validation leakage is important for [reproducible research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5238707/).
+With less flexible models, and enough data the optimism which nested-CV addresses can be negligible.
+However, nested cross-validation is particularly important with smaller datasets.
+Demonstrating internal validity without validation leakage is important for [reproducible research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5238707/).